JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 # Patch for OpenWrt r38025(HLK-RM04)
 This branch is for OpenWrt trunk r38025.
-And thers patch only supports 16M flash / 32M SDRAM HLK-RM04 boards.
+And this patch only supports 16M flash / 32M SDRAM HLK-RM04 boards.

 ## GPIO Definition